-At ICNS, we are active in the three main sensory domains of bio-inspired perception: visual, audio, and tactile.
+At ICNS, we are active in the four main sensory domains of bio-inspired perception: visual, audio, smell, and tactile.

 Humans and other mammals process their auditory environment using a remarkable neuro-mechanical sensor called the cochlea.
 Derived from the ancient Greek word for snail shell, the compact spiral bony structure ingeniously converts pressure waves in the air into vibrations on a semi rigid elastic membrane and into neural spike signals, amplifying and segregating the audio frequency components along the way, while preserving the high precision temporal information that is critical to sound localisation and auditory scene analysis.
 This simultaneous spectro-temporal segregation of auditory data is a challenging and computationally expensive processing stage in auditory processing yet is performed naturally by the physical geometry of the cochlea.
 At ICNS, by developing efficient hardware implementations of artificial cochleas inspired by biology, we are able to replicate the remarkable performance and efficiency of biological auditory perception, while at the same time providing many key insights into how humans perceive their auditory environment.